Connect an RTMP Encoder to Wowza Streaming EngineMarch 30, 2020

 The Wowza Streaming Engine™ is a flexible media server software that allows you to use your own encoder to integrate live video streaming into your app or service.
-Using an H.264 encoder that supports Real-Time Messaging Protocol (RTMP), you can add live streaming into any workflow.
+Using a free encoder software that supports the Real-Time Messaging Protocol (RTMP), you can add live streaming into any workflow.

 To learn more about live video streaming with your RTMP encoder and Wowza Streaming Engine, see our technical documentation.

 RTMP is still the defacto protocol for live streaming from an encoder, but if you want to repackage that RTMP stream into other options to reach a wider audience, you’ll need Wowza Streaming Engine.
 To demonstrate how to connect an RTMP encoder to a media server for repackaging, we’ll use OBS Studio as our encoder software.
 It’s a free tool any broadcaster can download.
 Wowza Streaming Engine will be our media software, automatically repackaging incoming streams into a number of protocols and we’ll be using VLC Media Player for playback.
 It’ll playback RTMP, RTSP, HLS and MPEG-DASH.

 Starting in Wowza Streaming Engine, we’ll need to first go under Server to access Source Authentication.
 Here we’ll add a new source username and password to help secure source connections to the server.
 Since all the software we’re running is on the same system, we could also choose to disable the security rather than adding the source authentication.
 I’ll show where this is located in a minute.